 If you are interested in CorrelAid X Netherlands or you want to get involved in our network; subscribe to our mailing list.

 Joel graduated from his master program in political science at University of Gothenburg in summer 2018.
-Currently, he lives in Utrecht and started with several other passionate data scientists a local CorrelAid chapter in the Netherlands.
-We are curious if we can transfer the concept of "data for good" on another cultural context and are excited for the first local beyond Germany.
+Afterwards, he moved to Utrecht and started with several other passionate data scientists a local CorrelAid chapter in the Netherlands.
+Currently, he is living in Berlin.
+We are curious if we can transfer the concept of "data for good" on another cultural context and are excited for the first local chapter beyond Germany.

 Mandy received her double degree in Commerce and Arts from the University of New South Wales, Australia.
 With previous work experience in Sydney (and now Amsterdam), she has an extensive background in data, analytics, project and client management.
 Passionate about making a positive difference, she is excited to work with CorrelAid and the various organizations that take an interest in social aid.